Bulldogs, at 77-0, powering past challengers

 The boys lost to Ketcham, 5-2, but Mahon said the team was missing a few bowlers due to illness, including Vincent Bourderau, who like Maffei has a 195 average.

 Kyle Giamportone is a senior in his third year on the team.
 Maffei recruited him to play.
 Asked about his technique, he replies: “When I approach, I focus on holding the ball tight and having a consistent release.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.